btcsuite/btcd/README.md

-- Install Go according to the installation instructions here: http://golang.org/doc/install
+- Install Go according to the installation instructions here: http://golang.org/doc/install btcd requires features only available in go1.2 or later.
+At present, that means you must install go1.2rc5 or later.

 - Run the following command to obtain btcd, all dependencies, and install it:
   ```$ go get github.com/conformal/btcd```